gruelbox/orko/README.md

 Then restart.
 The application will now use this bot to send you notifications on your private channel.
 You can add more people to the channel if you like.

-## Enable persistent storage
+## Use a standalone MongoDB database

-In order to be able to shut down and start up the application, or run multiple instances of the application for fault tolerance, you need a real database.
+MongoDB is a much more reliable database engine and recommended if you're going to run the application for real trading.
+To set it up:

 1. Install MongoDB.
 2. Create a DB and set up an admin user:
 `db.createUser({user: "jsmith", pwd: "some-initial-password", roles: [{role: "readWrite", db: "yourdb" }]})`
-3. Uncomment this section in the config file, replacing the details accordingly.
+3. Uncomment this section in the config file, replacing the details accordingly:

 ```
 #database: